-“Our accreditation program is our foundation—the AAHA Board of Directors and staff are laser-focused on our strategic priorities, all of which revolve around accreditation,” AAHA Chief Executive Officer, Michael Cavanaugh, DVM, DABVP C/F (Emeritus), said.
+“Our accreditation program is our foundation—the AAHA Board of Directors and staff are laser-focused on our strategic priorities, all of which revolve around accreditation,” said Michael Cavanaugh, DVM, DABVP (Emeritus), AAHA chief executive officer.
 “The membership change and the change in our conference model reflects our pledge to keep accreditation and our accredited members at the forefront of all we do.”

 The term connexity comes from the idea of community and connection, merging as one.
 At a time when many in the veterinary profession are suffering from feelings of isolation and disconnection, the concept of connexity brings colleagues together and provides meaning behind what veterinary professionals do day in and day out.
 Connexity will focus on transformational learning techniques that include field trips, case study work, small group problem-solving, and other experiences that maximize learning.

 “The new conference will be a unique, highly intimate and exclusive conference designed for extreme networking and impactful learning from one another and from experts.
-Attendees are invited to come for solutions to everyday problems they face in veterinary practice,” said AAHA 2016–2017 president, Nancy Soares, VMD, said.
+Attendees are invited to come for solutions to everyday problems they face in veterinary practice,” said Nancy Soares, VMD, 2016-2017 AAHA president.
 “And, not to worry, there will be plenty of time allotted for those who prefer some alone time to recharge their batteries.”

 “We know we have accredited members who crave a big conference setting,” Cavanaugh said.
 “AAHA recognizes that everyone’s learning style is different, which is why we are teaming up with NAVC to provide our members greater choice when it comes to continuing education experiences.”